Kitware/scriptconfig/docs/source/manual/getting_started.rst

-Using ``YourConfig.cli(cmdline=False, ...)``  disables CLI parsing so you can force it to use the exact passed parameters (very useful when you want to invoke the CLI programatically from python, and not make an argparse object under the hood)
+Using ``YourConfig.cli(cmdline=False, ...)``  disables CLI parsing so you can force it to use the exact passed parameters (very useful when you want to invoke the CLI programmatically from python, and not make an argparse object under the hood)

 The main limitation of scriptconfig over argparse is that you are forced to